Kitware/CMake/Help/command/target_link_libraries.rst

   Additionally, a generator expression may be used as a fragment of any of the above items, e.g. ``foo$<1:_d>``.

-  Note that generator expressions will not be used in OLD handling of policy :policy:`CMP0003` or policy :policy:`CMP0004`.

 * A ``debug``, ``optimized``, or ``general`` keyword immediately followed by another ``<item>``.
 The item following such a keyword will be used only for the corresponding build configuration.
 The ``debug`` keyword